 Running, jogging and overuse of the muscles can result in calf pain.
-Calf pain in runners is commonly due to muscle strain that occurs when muscle fibers tear.
+If your calves hurt on the treadmill, you might have a muscle strain that occurs when muscle fibers tear.
 Your form while running on a treadmill can increase your risk of developing calf pain.
 Treating sore muscles and preventing further injuries can help make your treadmill routines comfortable and effective.